MicrosoftDocs/Managed-Desktop/managed-desktop/overview/service-changes-communication.md

 Some changes that you might make in your environment could affect Microsoft Managed Desktop.

-For these major changes, we ask that you give us at least 30 days' notice by submitting a support request in the Microsoft Managed Desktop admin center.
+For these major changes, we ask that you give us at least 30 days' notice by submitting a support request in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 For instructions, see [Admin support](../operate/support-request.md) for Microsoft Managed Desktop.
 This allows us adequate time to plan and prepare for the change to avoid disruptions.

 Major changes are those that might affect any of the following areas: